yati-sagade/yati-sagade.github.io/_posts/2014-11-02-opencv-android-setup.markdown

 Installing the SDKs
 ---------------------

-If you haven't, install the [Android SDK][1] and make sure the '/tools' directory in the SDK directory is on the system path.Now download the [OpenCV Android SDK][2] and unpack it in your workspace.
+If you haven't already done so, install the [Android SDK][1] and make sure the '/tools' directory in the SDK directory is on the system path.
+Now download the [OpenCV Android SDK][2] and unpack it in your workspace.

     $ unzip OpenCV-2.4.x-android-sdk.zip